prudvikeshav/KodeKloudEngineer/Kubernetes/Update Deployment and Service in Kubernetes.md

 NAME               READY   UP-TO-DATE   AVAILABLE   AGE nginx-deployment   5/5     5            5           7m6s

-#### to check its working fine Click on the app button on right top if your browser
+#### To check its working fine Click on the app button on right top if your browser